spectrasecure/arise/lib/functions/README.md

 # Arise Functions

-Like most larger projects build in Bash, Arise is a functional program.
+Like most larger projects build in Bash, Arise is a modular program split up into functions.
 The folders in this directory contain the source files for each function defined for use by Arise.

 ## Implementation Notes